 How Our Attorneys Make the Probate, Estate Administration, and Trust Administration Process Easier

 When you call our office, the first person you’ll talk to is a Client Welcome Specialist.
-The Welcome Specialist will ask you what made you decide to call our office.
-She may ask some follow-up questions, and then she will work with you to identify the best next step to help you move forward.
+They will ask you what made you decide to call our office and some follow-up questions, and then they will work with you to identify the best next step to help you move forward.

-If we believe we can help you with legal services, our Welcome Specialist will schedule a free case assessment by phone with our firm.
-During that call, we will dig a little deeper.
-We’ll go through a list of detailed questions about your situation.
-After the assessment, a legal professional will evaluate the specifics of your case.
-Using this analysis, we will either invite you to our office to discuss an Estate Administration action plan or provide you with alternative guidance about what your next step should be.
+If we believe we can help you with legal services, our Welcome Specialist will go through a free case assessment by phone and then schedule a meeting with our Estate Administration/Probate team.
+During that call, we will dig a little deeper and talk about your loved one's assets, and hear your concerns.
+Using this analysis, we will either discuss an estate administration action plan or provide you with alternative guidance about what your next step should be.

 We strive to make working with Carolina Family Estate Planning a remarkably enjoyable experience.
-We will prepare all the paperwork you need to work with the Court, Beneficiaries, and other Trustees or Co-Executors.
+We will prepare all the paperwork you need to work with the court, beneficiaries, and Co-Executors.
 At the end of every meeting, we will ask to make sure we’ve answered all of your questions.
 We will reliably follow up on any open issues.
-And throughout the Administration process, we will provide you with regular updates about your case.
+And throughout the administration process, we will provide you with regular updates about your case.

 We want you to feel confident that you are in control of the process and that everything is done right, as the law requires.
-Most importantly, to every extent possible, our probate attorneys want to help you carry out your loved one’s wishes as they would have wanted.
+Most importantly, to every extent possible, our probate team wants to help you carry out your loved one’s wishes.